jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (2) Without limiting the generality of subsection (1), the records required to be kept and retained, pursuant to subsection (3), shall contain—
   (a) a record of all goods and services supplied by or to that registered person showing the goods and services, and the suppliers or their agents, in sufficient detail to enable the goods and services, the suppliers, or the agents to be readily identified by the Commissioner, and all invoices, tax invoices, credit notes, and debit notes relating thereto; and
   (b) the charts and codes of account, the accounting instruction manuals, and the system and programme documentation which describes the accounting system used in each taxable period in the supply of goods and services; and
-  (c) any list required to be prepared in accordance with section 19B(3)or section 78B(7).
+  (c) any list required to be prepared in accordance with section 19B(3) or section 78B(7).
 (3) Subject to subsections (4) to (7), every registered person must keep, for a period of at least 7 years after the end of the taxable period to which they relate, the records listed in subsection (2) and records that are sufficient to enable ready ascertainment by the Commissioner or an officer authorised by the Commissioner of the registered person's liability to tax.
 (3BA) A registered person required by subsection (3) to keep and retain a record must keep and retain the record— (a) in English, or in a language in which the Commissioner authorises the person under subsection (6) to keep the record or the type of record; and
   (b) at a place in New Zealand, or at a place outside New Zealand where—
     (i) the Commissioner authorises the registered person under subsection (6) to keep the record or the type of record:
     (ii) the record is kept by a person authorised by the Commissioner under subsection (6) to keep records for persons that include the registered person.
-(3B) For the purposes of section 11(1)(mb), the supplier must maintain sufficient records to enable the following particulars in relation to the supply to be ascertained:
+(3B) For the purposes of section 11(1)﻿(mb), the supplier must maintain sufficient records to enable the following particulars in relation to the supply to be ascertained:
   (a) the name and address of the recipient; and
   (b) the registration number of the recipient; and (c) a description of the land; and
   (d) the consideration for the supply.
 (3C) Subsections (3D) and (3E) apply when a supply that wholly or partly consists of land is made to a person who is, for the purposes of the supply, an agent acting on behalf of an undisclosed principal.
-(3D) The requirements of subsection (3B)(a) and (b) are met if the supplier maintains sufficient records to enable the particulars of the name, and address, and registration number or tax file number, as applicable of the agent to be ascertained.
+(3D) The requirements of subsection (3B)﻿(a) and (b) are met if the supplier maintains sufficient records to enable the particulars of the name, and address, and registration number or tax file number, as applicable of the agent to be ascertained.
 (3E) The agent must maintain sufficient records in relation to the undisclosed principal to enable the name, address, and, if the principal is a registered person or expects to be a registered person, the registration number of the principal to be ascertained.
 (4) This section shall not require the retention of any records— (a) in respect of which the Commissioner has given notice in writing that retention is not required: